-- Provide resources to teachers, students, and parents about cyberbullying and outline procedures to follow when cyberbullying occurs. - Educators and other school staff can access resources from PREVNet, and Legal Info PEI Cyberbullying to learn more about bullying and engage students in conversations about bullying. - Consider implementing CAST (Coping and Support Training) to assist youth aged 13-18 with substance misuse, mental well-being, and school performance.
-Additional resources are available through PEI Bridge the gapp and 211-PEI.
+- Provide resources to teachers, students, and parents about cyberbullying and outline procedures to follow when cyberbullying occurs. - Educators and other school staff can access resources from PREVNet, and Legal Info PEI Cyberbullying to learn more about bullying and engage students in conversations about bullying. - Additional resources are available through PEI Bridge the gapp and 211-PEI.